-By including different rounds that are each followed by a debriefing, the game encourages learning-by-doing.
-However, as is the case with all role-playing games, learning is dependent on the immersion and active participation of all players (Solinska-Nowak et al., 2018).
+learning is dependent on the immersion and active participation of all players (Solinska-Nowak et al., 2018).
 By including an external moderator, the game organizer can have some influence on active participation by encouraging individual players and by coaching the president to take a role in motivating the team.
 Moreover, we noticed behavioural differences between the games played during UR2020 and at ETH.
 While at UR2020 most participants did not know each other, at ETH they knew the other participants very well.
 This created very different dynamics within each team.
 The participants of the games at UR2020 remained close to their role descriptions, especially the relationship aspect of their role with other roles.
-While at ETH, the solidarity between players was clearly visible and participants reported afterwards a clear sense of team spirit, which was not necessarily in line with the description of the relationships between the roles.
-When playing the game in the future, it can be considered to involve social scientists, specialised in participatory methods and behaviour, to further analyse the participants' game play and how behaviour changes over the course of the game through the
+While at was not necessarily in line with the description of the relationships between the roles.
+The online version of the game could be developed into a fully digital version that does not require an external moderator, while the off-line version can be developed into a physical board game.